Account Registration

 Score sheets will be posted on the competition website within 48hours of the end of the competition.
 Results will be posted to the competition web site shortly after the awards ceremony concludes.

-The results announcement is scheduled for 6pm and will be live streamed here...
+The results announcement is scheduled for 6pm and will be live streamed on You Tube here...

 Top